richardelms/spil_event_unity_plugin/README.md

 | playerDies                  | level                                                                             |    |

 * walletValue (int) - The new wallet value after subtracting the item value.
 E.g coins.
 * itemValue (int) - The value of the item consumed.
-E.g. coins.
+E.g. coins. (note: This property can also be negative, for example if a user spends coins, the itemValue can be -100)
 * source (int) - 0 == premium
 * item (string) - item id or sku
 * category (int) - 0 = Consumable, 1 = Booster, 2 = Permanent